im-deep/giftbog/README.md

 Keep it this way and don't run it as a cron-job.
 Share your giftbags on r/FashionReps.
 No more than one request per day or haul.

-P.S.
-I intentionally made the crawler scrape from reddit because scraping from superbuy.com is probably forbidden and could lead to a ddos.
-For the same reason it's not multithreaded and it's supposed to be run on a single instance.